David B. Hoyt

-David B. Hoyt, MD, FACS is the Past Executive Director of the American College of Surgeons.
+David B. Hoyt is an American surgeon who is the Past Executive Director of the American College of Surgeons.
 His tenure ended on Jan 1, 2022.

 Education

 Hoyt obtained his medical degree from Case Western Reserve University School of Medicine in Cleveland in 1976.

 Career

 Hoyt spent his entire medical training career at the University of California San Diego School of Medicine, completing his internship in 1977, his residency in 1979, a research fellowship in 1980, and two years as senior and chief resident from 1982 to 1984.
 He remained at UCSD after his training as an assistant professor of surgery between 1984 and 1989, associate professor of surgery between 1989 and 1995, and professor of surgery from 1995 to 2006.

 Hoyt served as the director of the division of trauma, burns, and critical care at the UC San Diego Medical Center from 1989 to 2006.
 While at UCSD, he was also the Monroe E. Trout Professor of Surgery and vice-chairman of the department of surgery, and had a dual appointment on the staff at the Veterans Administration Medical Center in San Diego and at Thornton Hospital in La Jolla.
 While in San Diego, Hoyt was active in the San Diego/Imperial County Credentials Committee, with which his involvement lasted 12 years.

 In 2006, he moved to the University of California, Irvine School of Medicine to serve as chairman of the department of surgery, the executive vice-dean of the school of medicine, and the John E. Connolly professor of surgery.
 He was also the medical director of the college's trauma programs while at UCI before he assumed his position at the ACS.